nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 Plan and book the [Kick-off meeting](/prm-practice-migration/guide/kick-off) that should include all key people who will be involved in the migration process (refer to list in the Kick-off section).
 Decide when to set up the [Technical Survey](/prm-practice-migration/guide/technical-survey) shortly after the Kick-off meeting has taken place.
 Some delivery partners conduct Technical Surveys remotely and do not necessarily need to be on site.

-**Note:** there may be [further costs identified by the Technical Survey](/prm-practice-migration/guide/technical-survey) for replacing hardware and paying for additional third party configurations.
-These should be considered by the CCG as quickly as possible to ensure availability of funding in line with the timing of the migration.